Missouri Financial Power of Attorney Form

-A power of attorney is a legal document that allows you to give someone else legal authority to make decisions about your money, property, health care, or children's care.
-FindLaw has partnered with US Legal to provide low-cost power of attorney forms that can be completed at your convenience.
+A financial power of attorney is a legal document that allows you to give someone else legal authority to make decisions about your money and pay your bills for you.
+FindLaw provides low-cost power of attorney forms that can be completed at your convenience.
 Use our guided process to customize, print, and sign your legally-valid document, fast!
-Get started by finding the right form for your needs.

-Do I Really Need a Power of Attorney?
+Do I Really Need a Financial Power of Attorney?

 Many people execute a durable power of attorney in case of incapacitation.
 If an accident or illness renders you temporarily or permanently unable to act for yourself, you need someone to act in your place.
 That can happen through a power of attorney or a conservatorship.
 Since appointing a conservator to manage financial decisions involves a long court action in probate court, a power of attorney is a more efficient way to ensure someone can act on your behalf when you cannot do so.

 Most people can create a financial power of attorney on their own through FindLaw’s DIY service.
 Don’t keep delaying this important step.
 Start the process for free today.
 You don’t pay until you are ready to download your form.

 Missouri Financial Power of Attorney Options

 Financial Power of Attorney

 A do-it-yourself financial power of attorney form that’s easy to personalize.